VedantAnand17/AgentPay/README.md

   - In production, integrate with wagmi, web3modal, or your preferred wallet connector
   - x402 works with any wallet that supports standard signing methods

-- **Uniswap V3 Integration**:
+- **Uniswap V4 Integration**:
-  - Uses Uniswap V3 SwapRouter02 for spot token swaps
+  - Uses Uniswap V4 PoolManager for spot token swaps
-  - Token addresses are configured in `lib/uniswap.ts` - add more tokens as needed
+  - Token addresses are configured in `lib/uniswap.ts` - currently supports USDC/cbBTC pool
   - Ensure `EXECUTION_PRIVATE_KEY` wallet has sufficient funds for gas and the tokens being swapped
   - In production, implement proper slippage protection (currently set to 0 for MVP)
   - Consider integrating price oracles for accurate execution price reporting